andrtw/tampermonkey-scripts/README.md

 * Buttons to increase, decrease and reset the video playback speed
 * A label indicating the video remaining time according to the current playback speed
 * A button to toggle Picture-in-Picture mode

+## Netflix

+* Trakt link to the selected movie/show